 This is an awesome rocky loop in the shadow of Mount Rogers.
-Although Mount Rogers is in a Wilderness Area (i.e. off-limits to bikes), you can ride to Rhododendron Gap just below Mount Rogers, which at 5,444 ft is probably the highest point legally accessible to mountain bikes on a trail east of the Mississippi River (along with Flat Laurel Creek Trail
+Although Mount Rogers is in a Wilderness Area (i.e. off-limits to bikes), you can ride to Rhododendron Gap just below Mount Rogers, which at 5,444 ft is one of the highest points legally accessible to mountain bikes on a trail east of the Mississippi River (along with Flat Laurel Creek Trail

 This loop is for those who appreciate a good rock garden!
 There must be 20 miles of rock garden with 3-6" and larger rocks packed into this 14-mile loop.
 With one exception, the rock gardens are the fun kind that don't require an advanced degree in mountain biking to successfully ride through, although you may have to pick lines carefully.
 This will still be a challenging trail for many because of the near continuous nature of the rocks and the overall altitude, especially if you're native to the east coast.

 Do plan to get dirty on this loop.
 There are water crossings too numerous to count, including three challenging crossings of Wilson Creek.
 There are also a number of places where water runs down the trail.
 As mentioned previously though, it's pretty rocky, so erosion doesn't seem to be a big issue.

 Part of this loop uses the Virginia Highlands HORSE trail, so you should expect to see horses and follow the appropriate etiquette not only on the VHHT but on the entire loop.
 There is a 15 mph speed limit for bikers on the VHHT, but this is only an issue if you're going downhill.
 Unfortunately, you can expect a fair amount of horse poo.
 Consider it an occupational hazard and don't swallow any mud that gets splashed onto your face!

 are also used for cattle grazing, so watch for livestock, too.

 There is a $5/$7 (residents/nonresidents) fee to enter the park.